 Can training aids help fix a slice?

-What training aids do golf pros recommend?
+What training aids do golf instructors recommend?

 Conclusion